 Tramps is a small-scale movie that wins over the audience thanks to its sweetness and humour.
 Although the premise might suggest danger, the movie lowers the stakes and focuses more on mischief, making Tramps a tale of romance and whimsy.
 It's the kind of movie you stream on a lazy weekend afternoon.
 It may not change your life, but you'll love every minute of it.

-Had one of those days when everyone acted like a prick?
-You'll love this one.
 Ruth's fed up with the human indecency she sees around her day after day.
-When her home gets burglarized, she teams up with a neighbour to seek revenge.
-Unfortunately, things don't go according to plan and the two finds themselves emerged in a world they know little about.
+When her home gets burgled, she teams up with a neighbour to seek revenge.
+Unfortunately, things don't go according to plan and the pair find themselves emerged in a world they know little about.
 The movie stars Melanie Lynskey and Elijah Wood.

 I Don't Feel at Home in This World Anymore is a darkly comedic thriller, perfectly balancing humour with gritty violence, to the point where it can be difficult to figure out what genre you're actually watching.
 The movie will both confirm and challenge your worst assumptions about humanity, so prepare to experience a roller-coaster of emotions as the action progresses.
 Lynskey's magnetic performance is just the cherry on top.

 Behold, the magnificent teen horror comedy we didn't know we needed!
 Cole is madly in love with his babysitter Bee – until one night, when he witnesses the unthinkable and discovers that she's running what looks like a satanic sex club.
 He must survive the night as Bee and her friends prove to have more homicidal tendencies than your average group of beer-loving teens.
 The cast includes Judah Lewis, Samara Weaving, Bella Thorne, Robbie Amell, Andrew Bachelor and Hana Mae Lee.